ronin-rb/ronin-post_ex/README.md

 ronin-post_ex is a Ruby API for Post-Exploitation.

-This library is used by [ronin-payloads], [ronin-c2], and [ronin-exploits] to provide a Post-Exploitation API around payloads, C2 sessions, and even exploits.
+This library is used by [ronin-payloads], [ronin-c2], and [ronin-exploits] to provide a Post-Exploitation API around payloads, C2 sessions, or even exploits.

 ## Features